Back to Industry

 The case will determine how the VPPA applies in the digital age, potentially affecting how video service providers handle and share consumer information.
 The Supreme Court's interpretation could set an important precedent for privacy protections related to video viewing data.

-Event summaries are generated by Claude AI from verified sources and reviewed by humans before publication.
+Summary generated from verified sources and reviewed before publication.
+How we summarize.

 SCOTUS to Hear Case Over Proper Scope of the Video Privacy Protection Act (VPPA) - Industry | PrivacyWire